GatoGraphQL/ExtensionStarter/README.md

 When generating the extension plugin, images to be displayed in the documentation are excluded from the `.zip` file (thus reducing its size), and referenced directly from the GitHub repo (under `raw.githubusercontent.com`).

-### Split the code out of the Monorepo
+### Monorepo Split

+Even though the code for all plugins and packages is hosted in a monorepo, we can optionally also deploy their code to a separate repo of their own.

-When pushing code to the monorepo, the "monorepo split" feature copies the code for each of the modified plugins and packages into their own GitHub repo.
+This is called a "monorepo split": When pushing code to the monorepo, the code for each of the modified plugins and packages is copied into their own GitHub repo.

 This is useful for: